 A good filtration system will provide multiple benefits to the tank.
 Filters not only clean the water by removing suspended particles, they also provide biological filtration and water flow throughout the aquarium.

-Be sure to purchase a filtration system which either meets or exceeds the tanks required filter size.
+Be sure to purchase a filtration system that either meets or exceeds the tank’s required filter size.

 The addition of seaweeds like sea lettuce will absorb excess nitrates from the water.
 During photosynthesis, the plant will also remove carbon dioxide from the water and replace it with dissolved oxygen which your inhabitants need to breathe.

-LED lighting systems are a great option for providing the correct amount of lighting for reef system although they can be fairly expensive.
+LED lighting systems are a great option for providing the correct amount of lighting for reef systems although they can be fairly expensive.